joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Job Interview Training.md

 _How should a candidate respond to a STAR question?_ :thinking:

-The candidate's answer needs to be _concrete_.
+The candidate's answer needs to be a concrete example.
 These questions usually start with "Tell me about a time when you..."
 So they're asking for specific examples.
 If the candidate gives you an answer that goes something like: "Well, I generally do..." you need to follow-up with: "Ok, can you give me a recent example?"

 If they're not giving a specific example, the likelihood is that they don't have experience with what you're asking them about.
 So they try to come up with a satisfactory generic answer.
 But only specific and concrete examples count.
 If the candidate fails to provide one, they failed on this question.